mckennapsean/dissertation/content/05-security.md

 leadership roles who make decisions [@McKenna2015; @Erbacher2010].

-Numerous cyber security researchers have adapted existing visualizations for data in this domain, but very little of this work has tested the usability or utility for network analysts.
-Different researchers have plotted cyber security data on bar and scatter plots [@Hao2013a; @Watson2005; @Lakkaraju2004].
+Numerous cybersecurity researchers have adapted existing visualizations for data in this domain, but very little of this work has tested the usability or utility for network analysts.
+Different researchers have plotted cybersecurity data on bar and scatter plots [@Hao2013a; @Watson2005; @Lakkaraju2004].
 Other researchers have explored using a heatmap or matrix to encode various attributes and hierarchies within the data [@Watson2005; @Koike2005; @Landstorfer2014;